bigdata-i523/hid325/notebook.md

 * 09/25/17: Meeting: attended online meeting at 6 pm; learned how to do blibliography using Jabref
 * 09/25/17:  Fixed my readme and notebook files
 * 10/02/17: Attended online meeting at 6 pm, and watched prof Laszewski helping a student with python, but I have no idea of what they were doing because my python knowledge is very limited.
+* 10/16/17: Attended online meeting at 7 pm, learned about how to review paper1 and the limitations of Jabref
 # LOGISTIC
 * 08/21/17-09/1/17: Read course introduction,
 * 08/21/17-09/01/17: Get acustom with piazza,